TheWhyofFry/biflabgit/bifblast1.md

 The ``pandas`` Python module is great for working with (among other things) tabular data.
 BLAST results can be converted to tabular format and if structured appropriately, it will make filtering BLAST results a lot easier, e.g. filtering by E-value, bit score, query hit size etc.

+Ideally, this module should also include a summary statistic that includes:
+	* Number of hits found per BLAST query
+	* Total coverage of the BLAST query

 #### blastdbsqlite.py

 Not absolutely necessary for the core module to succeed, but given that we eventually want a web interface for this project, it seems prudent to keep a structured record of all the BLAST databases that have been created.
-This allows the user to access previously created BLAST databases.
+This allows the user to access previously created BLAST databases using a key and a reference BLAST database.
+This module will not be assigned to anyone per se, but if you would like to work on this, let me know.
+I'd suggest you read up on the [SqlAlchemy](https://www.sqlalchemy.org) module.

 #### ``__init__.py`` and ``__main__.py``

 These two files are necessary for packaging our module.
 The ``__init__.py`` both indicates that the ``bifblast`` directory should be treated as a module and the files therein can be imported as ``from bifblast import blastdbgen``, ``import bifblast.blastdbgen`` etc.  It also allows some module initialization (and other packaging functions).
 The ``__main__.py`` file helps with the execution of the module as a command.
 Subsequent lectures will delve into more detail.

+#### ``setup.py``

+This file will contain the necessary functions to setup/install the package.

+## Small examples to get started

+To help you get started, we'll look at some of the basic interfaces to BioPython as well as creating a BLAST database from the command line.
+The code will generally follow the BioPython [cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html).
+These examples are merely to help you get familiar with everything.
+While your code may look similar in the end, please try not to copy-and-paste it.

 ### Creating a BLAST database

+Creating a BLAST database is straightforward.
+You will need the [NCBI BLAST+ tools]().
+Download the relevant file for your operating system and install.
+These tools are also essential for BioPython's local BLAST functionality.

 ### Performing arbitrary BLASTs